When it comes to winning awards, writing a great nomination is half the battle.

 Don’t leave it too late!
 There’s nothing worse than writing a panicked nomination hours before the deadline, only to realize later that you’ve missed out important information.
 Of course, you don’t have to submit your nomination immediately but start on it in good time in case you think of something else to add later.

-Ready to submit your nomination and give someone in the cloud space a round of applause?
+Ready to submit your nomination and give an outstanding individual or organisation in tech the recognition they deserve?
 Here’s what you’ll need to submit your Digital Revolution Awards nomination:

-Nominations should be between 400–850 words (we need those juicy details, although not so many that they fill a book!).
-That’s roughly six paragraphs (although we’re not counting them!), and you can include links to supporting evidence within that limit.
+Nominations should be a maximum of 800 words (we need those juicy details, although not so many that they fill a book!), and you can include links to supporting evidence within that limit.
 You also can submit a short video outlining your nomination if that’s more your style!

 Follow the Digital Revolution Awards on Twitter for the latest news and updates.